Halloween Prop ProjectsHome

 Plain old Elmer's glue has replaced carpet latex as my bonding agent of choice.
 It dries hard, and it's very durable.

-For our skull copies, mix one part glue to one part water in a a big plastic bowl.
+For the remaining layers of our skull copies, mix one part glue to one part water in a a big plastic bowl.
 Even better is a big plastic bowl with a snap-on lid so you can save any left over glue mixture.
 It won't store forever, but it should last a couple of days.
 Even better than that is a big bowl of popcorn.
 But it sticks to your fingers when they're all covered with glue.

 Next, tear your newspaper to shreds.
 Make strips that are around 1"-2" wide by 6" long.
 Don't cut your strips with scissors.
 The edges don't blend well.
 Ragged edges are much easier to blend together.
+If you're having trouble with folds and wrinkles, try tearing your paper into smaller strips.
+These are easier to smooth, and will actually enhance the overall strength of your copy.
+It boils down to a matter of time versus return on investment.

 Step 3 - Glue fingers together